You know sometimes you get a feeling there’s more to what you see but you just can’t put your finger on it?

 To be frank I rarely see a dog who wouldn’t benefit.

-Everything I’m about to list for you needs to be taken in context and so to be sure your dog will require a full assessment by a trained coach.
+Everything I’m about to list for you needs to be taken into context and so to be sure your dog will require a full assessment by a trained coach.

 That said, core conditioning is likely to help your dog if he or she